steve12345585/SnipeOffice/sdext/source/pdfimport/README.md

 wrapper layer.
-The tree is then 'visited' by optimisation layers (that do things like assemble individual characters into lines of text) and then by backend specific XML generators (e.g. for Draw and Writer) that then generate an XML stream to be parsed by the core of LibreOffice.
+The tree is then 'visited' by optimisation layers (that do things like assemble individual characters into lines of text) and then by backend specific XML generators (e.g. for Draw and Writer) that then generate an XML stream to be parsed by the core of SnipeOffice.

 ## The wrapper protocol

-The LibreOffice wrapper talks to the GPL wrapper code over a pipe using a simple line based protocol before the main decoding is done.
+The SnipeOffice wrapper talks to the GPL wrapper code over a pipe using a simple line based protocol before the main decoding is done.

 The commands are: